Troubleshooting Guide: Understanding the Seatbelt Warning Light on Your Vehicle

-Your car’s seatbelt is important for you to stay safe.
-In your car, it is connected to an electrical circuit with a warning light that lets you know when you are not safely buckled up.
+Your car's seatbelt is important for you to stay safe.
+In your car, it is connected to an electrical circuit with a dashboard warning light that lets you know when you are not safely buckled up.
 In most cars, the seatbelt light may come on and the car might play an annoying sound to let you know that somebody is not belted up.

 Why is My Seatbelt Warning Light On?

-Most of the time, a seatbelt warning light will come on if you or a passenger in your car does not have their seatbelt on.
-This might be accompanied by a beeping or chiming sound that intensifies as time passes if the seatbelt is not connected to stop it.
-In some cases, the seatbelt warning light might come on if weight is detected on a seat.
-This might happen even if there is no person sitting in the seat.
+The seatbelt warning light will come on if weight is detected on a seat (using a seat occupancy sensor in the passenger seats) but the seatbelt is not clipped in.
+This might happen even if no-one is sitting in the seat.
 But if you have placed a heavy bag or other heavy items there, the car may think that somebody is sitting in the seat without their seatbelt on, and the warning light might come on as a result.

 What is the Seatbelt Warning Light?